 - Highly detailed and engineered tooling with multi-cavity mold options

 Do People Tend to Prefer One Process Over the Other?

 Not necessarily.
 However, one is utilized – and taught – more than the other.
 In fact, most colleges train design engineers in injection molding.
 Out of everything made using plastic, 60 to 70% is injection molded, so there’s a vast need for it.

 That being said, there are limitations.
 Very large-sized parts become a problem to make due to the injection molding process.
 For example, you wouldn’t make an injection molded canoe, but you can vacuum form one.

 From a design standpoint, you can get a little more creative with injection molding.
 When most people look at a piece of plastic, whether it’s in their car or on their desk, there’s a good chance it was created using injection molding.

 What it really comes down to are the finishing and the secondary operations.

 While the vacuum forming process is a little more elaborate, the tooling is cheaper, the time to production is faster and the aesthetics achieved are relatively the same.
-At some point during a product's life cycle, though, it makes sense to transition over to an injection molded part if the part design allows.

 But injection molding doesn’t make sense until you’re in high-volume production.